Los Lonely Boys (album)

-Los Lonely Boys is the eponymous debut album by the American rock trio Los Lonely Boys, released originally by Or Music, and re-released in 2004 by Epic Records.
+Los Lonely Boys is the debut album by the American rock trio Los Lonely Boys, released originally by Or Music on August 12, 2003, and re-released on March 30, 2004 by Epic Records.
 It features their breakthrough single "Heaven", a number one hit on the Billboard Adult Contemporary charts.
 The album was certified 2× Platinum by the RIAA on February 22, 2005.

 The song "Heaven" appears on the music game Karaoke Revolution Presents: American Idol and is also playable in Guitar Hero On Tour.

 Track listing

 All songs composed by Henry, Jojo, and Ringo Garza; co-writers in parentheses.
+Bonus Track 3 is a cover song.